Knighten-Homelab/terraform-proxmox-vm/README.md

 Here are some of the opinionated decisions made in this module (this is not an exhaustive list):

-- Technology Stack: Proxmox and PowerDNS
+- Technology Stack: Proxmox and DNS Server with RFC 2136 support
 - VM Configuration:
   - Limited Number of CPU Options
   - Cloud-Init Use